hamandakuntz/track-it/README.md

 - Login
 - List all habits
 - Add a habit
+- Delete a habit
-- Check a habit as "done"
+- Check a habit as "done"/"undone"
-- View the month history of frequency of done habits
+- View the month history of sequency of done habits

 By using this app any user can learn how they've been using their time and how to be more productive with the time their got.